panglesd/slipshow/docs/tutorial.rst

 Altough slipshow itself does not provide any support for defining animations, it allows you to embed a video, or use any javascript library.
-For a scripted start and stepping of your animation, you can use the ``exec-at-unpause`` attribute, combined with the special ``slip-script`` codeblock!
+For a scripted start and stepping of your animation, you can use the ``exec`` attribute, combined with the special ``slip-script`` codeblock!

 Here is a minimal example of an Eratosthenes animation.
 It is very badly written,